Bigless27/Poke-Rock-Paper-Scissors/README.md

 * [Click here to play!](https://pokerockpaperscissors.herokuapp.com)
 * Built with Javascript, Angular, and Photshop
 * Font-end application
+* Inspired by James Kirkpatrick who is literally a pokemon

 ##Features to add
 * [X] Display computers choice